nnstreamer/nntrainer/docs/how-to-run-example-android.md

 # How to run examples - Android

-### Install NDK-Build
+## Install NDK-Build

 Prepare NDK tool chain to build.
 Download the ndk tool chain from official site of android which is https://developer.android.com/ndk/downloads

-Choose the ndk package which is proper to you platform.
+Choose the ndk package which is proper to your platform.
 In this guide, we use Linux 64-bit(x86).
 We choose latest version (currently r21d).
 Once the download is finished, decompress the package and set the library path properly.
 You can also set the LD_LIBRARAY_PATH in bashrc.

 ```bash